Luigi Lablache: Biography

 A physically imposing man, his voice was at all times extraordinarily powerful; but he could produce comic, humorous, tender, or sorrowful effects with equal ease and mastery.
 As an actor, he excelled equally in comic and tragic parts.
 His chief rôles were Leporello (his greatest part), Geronimo the Podestà in La gazza ladra, Dandini in La Prova d' un' Opera Seria, Henry VIII in Anna Bolena the Doge in Marino Faliero, and Oroveso in Norma.
-He created the title role in Donizetti's Don Pasquale in 1843.
+He created the title role in Donizetti's Don Pasquale in 1843 and Massimiliano in Verdi's I masnadieri in 1847.
 Towards the close of his career he played two new characters of quite different types with great success, Shakespeare's Caliban in Fromental Halévy's La Tempesta and Gritzenko, the Kalmuck, in Scribe's and Meyerbeer's L'étoile du nord.

 At the funeral of Beethoven in 1827 he was one of the thirty-two torchbearers who surrounded the coffin, and he also sang in Mozart's Requiem.
 He sang the same Requiem at Chopin's funeral in 1849.
 He was the soloist, singing a Lacrimosa, at Bellini's funeral in 1835.

 In 1836/37 he taught singing to Princess Victoria of the United Kingdom, the later Queen Victoria.

 Luigi Lablache died at Naples on 23 January 1858, and was buried at Maisons-Laffitte, near Paris.

 Lablache had married the singer Teresa Pinotti in 1813, and they had thirteen children; several of them, notably Frederick Lablache, were also singers.
 His eldest daughter, Francesca (Cecchina), married the pianist Sigismond Thalberg in 1843, and his younger daughter, Therese, married the opera singer Hans von Rokitansky.
-The actor Stewart Granger was his great-great-grandson and the BBC TV Antiques Roadshow expert Bunny Campione is also a descendant.
+The actor Stewart Granger was his great-great-grandson, and the BBC TV Antiques Roadshow expert Bunny Campione is also a descendant.

-In 1881, Sarah E. Bromwell and Jesse Shepherd claimed to conjur the spirit of Lablache at 464 West Randolph Street, Chicago, Illinois.